 How a delay to services in one area can affect trains elsewhere in the country

 We resolve the majority of problems quickly, avoiding delays for passengers.
 However, particularly on busy routes, where trains need to run to a very tight schedule, even something as simple as a blown fuse can cause knock-on delays that continue for hours afterwards.
+As you can imagine, damage to overhead lines or a road vehicle hitting and damaging a bridge can take considerably longer.

 How we’re reducing the effect of knock-on delays